Behodler/pyrotokens3/README.md

 </tr>
 <tr>
       <td>
-        Debt and logic are part of one big protocol, requiring entire protocol to be upgraded when improvements are made
+        Debt and logic are part of one big protocol, requiring the entire protocol to be upgraded when improvements are made
       </td>
       <td>
-      Debt and logic are separated allowing loan logic facades to be replaced without affecting existing positions
+      Debt and logic are separated, allowing loan logic facades to be replaced without affecting existing positions
       </td>
 </tr>
 </tbody>